-Whether we like it or not, our appearance sends messages about ourselves to others.
-We pay attention to things like hair, makeup, and clothing, and want to make sure that all of these aspects are giving people the right idea about us while still maintaining our individuality.
+Our appearance sends messages about ourselves to others, whether we want it to or not.
+People pay attention to hair, piercings, makeup, tattoos, cleanliness, and clothing styles of others.
+As caregivers, you should want to make sure that all of these aspects of your appearance are positively influencing what other perceive about us while still maintaining our individuality.
 As nurses, our appearance should let patients know that we are trustworthy and professional while still being approachable.

-You should be familiar with your company’s dress code as soon as you begin working there.
-There are often regulations on what colors you are allowed to wear or what jewelry you can have on.
+Nurses should be familiar with their employer’s dress code as soon as they begin working there.
+There are often rules about what colors they are allowed to wear or what jewelry you can have on.
 While it can feel restrictive, know that there are rules in place for a reason, and that is usually to maintain a look of professionalism and cleanliness.
-If you notice that coworkers are pushing the boundaries of the dress code, don’t follow; it’s likely that they’ll be reprimanded at some point.
-Even if they aren’t, keep your nursing integrity and stand with your work’s policy.
+Which are key to patient satisfaction.
+If you have questions or concerns about the dress code, feel free to ask the manager/boss them.

-Well, it’s not an audience, strictly speaking, but the patients you work with can be considered so.
-They are the people whose opinions will affect you the most.
-If your facility doesn’t require you to wear a solid color of scrubs and allows prints, make sure that those prints are appropriate.
-If you work with children, feel free to grab those Tweety Bird or PowerPuff Girls print scrubs.
+The environment consists of both the physical location and unit on which nurses work, and the patient population that they care for.
+If the facility doesn’t require wearing solid color of scrubs and allows prints, make sure that those prints are appropriate for the patient population.
+If you work with children (pediatrics), feel free to grab the cartoon print and brightly colored scrubs.
 Kids will love them!
 However, if your primary patients are adults, keep the cartoons off your body.
-Patients may see you as juvenile and lose trust in your abilities.
-Do them the service of acting, dressing, and conversing like an adult.
+Patients may see you as juvenile, or consider them juvenile, and lose trust.

 Watch Your Undies

-It’s a sensitive topic, but it needs to be said.
-Your undergarments need to work-appropriate.
-No, they won’t often be on display, but you should ensure that if they were to be shown that you won’t be embarrassed.
+It can be a sensitive topic – your undergarments need to work-appropriate.
+Hopefully, they won’t often be on display, but you should ensure that if they were to be shown that you won’t be embarrassed.
 If you wear a white uniform, choose a nude-colored undergarment close to your skin color to avoid them obviously showing through.
 Also, pay attention to the type of underwear you choose.
 Avoid thongs and that unsightly “whale tail” that can happen when you lean over and expose the top of your underwear.
 The best type of undies to look for would be invisible seam nude briefs.
 They are comfortable, don’t show the dreaded panty line, and will not show through your scrubs while offering full and comfortable coverage.
 Save your saucy undies for the weekend!